jasherai/chef-workflow-wiki/performance-and-concurrency-in-integration-tests.md

   # while we're waiting, the other machines will still be going through their
   # provisions, so in many cases there will be less waiting as the tests
   # progress than with a serial provision.
+  #
+  # You don't have to wait for 'monitor' here because it's a dependency of
+  # 'web-server'.
   def test_monitors_web_server
     wait_for('web-server')
     # test web-server stuff